check-spelling-sandbox/ovn/Documentation/intro/install/ovn-upgrades.rst

 #.
 Release 22.12: index [transit_switch, availability_zone, route_table,
    ip_prefix, nexthop] added for OVN Interconnection Southbound DB table Route.
-   If there are duplicated records in this table, users are adviced to upgrade ovn-ic daemons in all availability zones first and after that convert OVS schema (restart ovn-ic database daemon).
+   If there are duplicated records in this table, users are advised to upgrade ovn-ic daemons in all availability zones first and after that convert OVS schema (restart ovn-ic database daemon).